France VAT guide

 Registration and submission

-Since 1 January 2022, the obligation to file Intrastat is no longer based on thresholds.
+Since 1 January 2022, the obligation to file Intrastat (EMEBI) is no longer based on thresholds.

-- Selection method: Businesses are selected through a sampling method
+- Selection method: Businesses are selected by the French customs authorities through a sampling method

-- Notification: Selected respondents receive a formal latter from the administration in December of the preceding year.
+- Notification: Selected businesses receive a formal letter typically in December of the preceding year.

 Deadlines and frequency

-Intrastat respondents have to submit declarations monthly by the 10th working day after the end each reporting period.
+Selected respondents must submit declarations on a monthly basis by the 10th working day after the end each reporting period.

 Rise Above the Rest